ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Text search
 ***********

-The text search is available by selecting the “By Text**” section under the **Search** tab in the website menu.
+The text search is available by selecting the “By Text” section under the **Search** tab in the website menu.
 The text search allows to search the following information in the database:

 - Name or keyword (e.g. `Afadin <https://www.ebi.ac.uk/interpro/search/text/Afadin/?page=1#table>`_)